rahulanugu/SC/web-application_docs/Frontend/Frontend Documentation.md

 Route:landing/header

-**Description**- Header consists of the logo of Scriptchain on the left and on the right it has the navigation bar with the login button.
-Navigation bar has the following options

-	a.
-About
-	b.
-Partnerships
-	c.
-Providers
-	d.
-Patients
-	e.
-Support
-	f.
-Contact Us
-	g.
-Login button
+**Description**- Header is divided into 2 parts, left which holds logo, Partnership.
+Blog, About, Support and contact us, while the right part has the search icon, log in and sign up button.

   ![alt_text](../Images/Frontend_images/image8.png "image_tooltip")